storj/docs/code/Gerrit.md

 Before requesting Gerrit access in Slack, you will need to log in at https://review.dev.storj.io/ with your Github account.
 Once you have done this, share your Github email and username, and ask for review and submit permissions in the #gerrit Slack channel.
 When you have permissions, you can verify that you have submit access by going to any open changeset, and checking for a "CODE-REVIEW+2" button in the top right.
 If you don't see this, you still need to be added to the Reviewers group.

 Next, set up your SSH key in Gerrit by going to your settings: https://review.dev.storj.io/settings/#SSHKeys.
 If you have already set up SSH with Github, this should be easy.
-Otherwise, see Github's docs for [][generating a new SSH key]()(https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
+Otherwise, see Github's docs for

 * [checking for existing ssh keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys)
 * [generating a new ssh key (if no existing ones)](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 * [adding an ssh key to your account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) - the only difference here is that you are adding the ssh key in your Gerrit settings rather than your Github settings.